syncfusion-content/maui-docs/MAUI/Segmented-Control/customization.md

 ### Customize the Text Style of Each Segment Item

-You can change the text style of the each segment item by using `TextStyle` property of `SfSegmentItem`.
+Customize the text style of each segment item using the `TextStyle` property of `SfSegmentItem`.

 {% tabs %}
 {% highlight C# tabtitle="MainPage.xaml.cs"%}